its-me-dineo/its-me-dineo.github.io/docs/TLDR.md

 # Commissions

 Commissions are case by case.
-Prices are based of work and time invested, and experience.
+Prices are based off work and time invested, and experience.

 - Simple, 0-59s, short form content: ~$2.
 - Not simple, 0-59s, short form content: ~$3.